pangilinan-patrick/user-management-system-vue/user-management-sys/README.md

 - Populating a q-table with data from API endpoint

+- How to access the values of nested properties by iterating over each property in the JSON

 ## Hardships

 - Parsing or reading nested objects from the API endpoint